 Cover Your Outdoor AC Unit

 There are plenty of affordable outdoor unit covers that can help protect your AC from ice and snow, as well as avoid any debris.
-Considering you won’t be using it during the winter, it is a good idea to make sure it stays in good condition for when you do need it.
-Call us for a proper custom fit cover for your outdoor A/C unit.
+Considering you won’t be using it during the winter, it is a good idea to ensure it stays in good condition for when you need it.
+Call us for a proper custom-fit cover for your outdoor A/C unit.

 Replace Your Old System

-This won’t apply to people with relatively new HVAC systems, but if your current system is old and practically on its last legs, it may be a good time for a replacement.
+This isn’t necessarily an HVAC tip for Winter or applicable to those with relatively new HVAC systems, but if your current system is old and practically on its last legs, it may be a good time for a replacement.
 A brand new system will provide the best comfort available throughout the winter months.